 This crop of Sumatra Mandheling has all the characteristics you would expect -- low acid, flashes of bitter with sweet, bourbon-like complexity, herbal notes, spice, smooth, rich, not musty, great lingering aftertaste.
 This is grade 1 Sumatra but don't expect that to mean that the beans will look pretty.
 Sumatra Mandheling is not sorted by size, and you will find the broken beans and defects that are typical for this coffee.
 But don't judge a bean by it's unroasted appearance!
 Sumatra Mandehling is our 3rd best selling coffee every year, and we try to always keep it in stock.
 It comes as "Double Picked" or as "Triple Picked" and it basically means did they sort it for defects twice or three times, and I like the double picked (DP) because it has more aftertaste and earthiness -- not dirt road dusty murkiness, but rich satisfying lingering aftertaste.
-This one happens to be a Triple Pick and it's cleaner than we usually carry, but it was a nice coffee at a good price and it will have to do.

 The rich full body in darker roasts make it a crowd favorite, and this lot has a nice balance of flavor and forest notes.
 Take it dark and you get complexity, body, and smoky characteristics with tobacco and hints of spices and roots.
 Keep it more of a medium roast and you get sweeter and more pronounced herbal notes (think sarsaparilla root or licorice root).
 Blend the two roasts together if you want, and that works too.
 Sumatra coffee is inherently one of the easiest to roast; it is very forgiving and has so much body that you get a decent cup no matter what you do to it, although going too light (pre-2nd cracks) will get you some odd roasted green pepper tastes.